 As the sun started to settle and the children emerged from their play, there was an overwhelming, tranquil feeling of success.
 Parents, organisers and children alike left carrying their careful creations, full of enthusiasm for when the next event would be held.

-Thank you for inviting us FCSS, we had a great day, we met some amazing people and felt welcomed in your community.
+Thank you for inviting us to FCSS.
+Above all, we had a great day, we met some amazing people and felt welcomed in your community.
 Keep going.